Nobregaigor/Project-Heart/notebooks/lv/tests/Geometrics/definitions.md

   - Used for '**longitudinal_shortening**'

 - **longitudinal_length**: Curvature length of the surface along the longitudinal axis.
+  - Computed using speckles; final value is reduced (default reduction is 'mean')
   - Used for '**longitudinal_strain**'

 - **circumferential_length**: Curvature length of the surface along the circumferential axis.
+  - Computed using speckles; final value is reduced (default reduction is 'mean')
   - Used for '**circumferential_strain**'